huykhoa11/Paint-Application/README.md

 # How to run
 Run WindowsFormsApp3.exe file from PaintApp\WindowsFormsApp3\bin\Release\WindowsFormsApp3.exe. <br>
-To open the project, open WindowsFormsApp3.sln by Visual Studio <br>
+To open the project, open WindowsFormsApp3.sln by Visual Studio. <br>

 # Preview
 This is preview of my Paint Application version. <br><br>